Ways to Reduce Your Bill

 • Remove debris and obstructions from around outdoor air conditioning components.

-• If you have a central air conditioning system, don’t close off rooms or close vents; that puts additional strain on your system and increases the cost of operation.
+• If you have a central air conditioning system, don’t close off rooms or vents; doing so puts additional strain on your system and increases operating costs.

 • Switching your air conditioning fan from “on” to “auto” can save you up to $20 each month on your electric bill.